Bananouchka/TicTacToe/README.md

 ## Acknowledgments

-Some tests have been omitted for lack of time.
+Main methods have been tested.
+Simple test cases have been omitted.Some tests have been omitted for lack of time.
 Tests are passing but have not been redesigned to match the appropriate last minute changes.

 Extension possible:
 	* Add interface to save and load games